SUMMARY

 Blank film was sent to 120,000 feet via helium balloon.

-Cosmic rays and UVC radiation burned abstract patterns onto the film.
+Cosmic radiation and black hole muons burned abstract patterns into the film.